gabbrieu/backend-developer-test/README.md

 The `check-harmful-content/` folder is responsible to handler the lambda that checks harmful content on description and title of a Job that was sent to be published.
 The function or publishes a Job that has no harmful content or rejects it and add the reason on notes column of the Job on database.
 The content is verified using OpenAI API.

 The `save-job-file/` folder is responsible to handler the lambda that checks periodically for a Job that is published and adds it to a folder on S3 to be available to `GET /feed` endpoint.
+(AWS EventBridge needs to be configured).

 ### Deploy the Lambda